ethereum/execution-apis/specs/appearance.md

 # Eth API - Address `Appearance` specification

-Specification for defining if a transaction is relevant to a particular address.
+Specification for defining if a transaction or block field is relevant to a particular address.

-An transaction is an `Appearance` for an address if that address is involved in a way that meets specific criteria.
+A transaction or block field is an `Appearance` for an address if that address is involved in a way that meets specific criteria.
 This specification defines those criteria.

 ## Introduction